MSW vs. BSW: Different Degrees, Different Opportunities

 The MSW degree is for BSW graduates who want to take their education further.
 MSW programs build on students’ undergraduate knowledge with intensive fieldwork, bolstered by several years of research and coursework, and allow them to put their BSW skill sets it into practice while continuing to introduce them to relevant theories and policies.

-According to CSWE, which obtained over 1,400 responses from MSW graduates, respondents were employed in a number of settings and served a diverse clientele.
+According to CSWE, which obtained over 1,400 responses from MSW graduates, respondents were employed in several settings and served many different types of clientele.
 Many MSW graduates worked with children and families (34%), doing school social work (11.8%), or assisting those with mental health issues (26.4%).
 Over 82% of those who worked as social workers said they worked directly with individuals, families, and groups, while 8% participated in “indirect” social work, which includes public policy and advocacy, administration, management, and program evaluation.
 Job titles MSW graduates may hold include clinical social worker, researcher, program coordinator, and clinical care coordinator.

 Both BSW and MSW degrees prepare their recipients for success in a social work career.
 Therefore, both programs equip students with an understanding of a social worker’s core job responsibilities, as well as the traits required.
 Social workers need to interact with people representing a wide range of ages, abilities, and backgrounds—and do so in a compassionate, understanding, and practical manner.
 Both degree programs reinforce valuable skills and tools for social workers throughout their curricula.